meni-adin/the-ultimate-c-quiz/challenges/0020-solution.md

-If sizeof(struct s) contains bytes from the flexible-array-member, it is indeterminate.
+If `sizeof(struct s)` contains bytes from the flexible-array-member, it is indeterminate.
-Otherwise, it seems that it should still be 1.
+Otherwise, it seems that it should still be `1`.